+35725368683

 Crypto Asset Service Provider (CASP) in Cyprus

-A Crypto Asset Service Provider (CASP) is a person who provides certain services regarding crypto assets to another person.
-These services can be an exchange between crypto assets, exchange between crypto assets and fiat currencies, the management and safekeeping of crypto assets, their sale, and so on.
-Under section 2 of the relevant Cyprus law, see below, a person can be natural (an individual) or legal (a company).
+A Crypto Asset Service Provider (CASP) is a person who provides specific services regarding crypto assets to another person.
+These services can include exchanging crypto assets, exchanging crypto assets and fiat currencies, managing and safekeeping crypto assets, selling them, etc. Under section 2 of the relevant Cyprus law, a person can be natural (an individual) or legal (a company).

 CASP Registry

-Under the AML/CFT Law, any Provider who offers Crypto Asset Services must apply to the CASP Registry.
-This way, it will be registered with CySEC and get a CASP license.
+Under the AML/CFT Law, any Provider offering Crypto Asset Services must apply to the CASP Registry.
+This will register the provider with CySEC and give it a CASP license.

-In Cyprus, the CASP registry is the Crypto Asset Service Provider registry introduced in June 2021 by the Cyprus Security & Exchange Commission (CySEC).
+In Cyprus, the CASP registry is the Crypto Asset Service Provider registry introduced by the Cyprus Security & Exchange Commission (CySEC) in June 2021.

 CySEC is also the regulator of the Market in the Crypto Assets industry in Cyprus (see below).